COMP9417-Group-Project/submission/README.md

 To evaluate our model performance via five folds cross validation, you may run following commands on your terminal under the ` your_work_dir` directory.

-To reproduce result of Semi-supervised Adaptive Generalised Ensemble (SAGE) model:
+To reproduce the result of the Semi-supervised Adaptive Generalised Ensemble (SAGE) model:

 ```
 python work_pipeline.py
 ```

-To reproduce result of  N Minus One Binary Classification (NMOBC) model:
+To reproduce the result of N Minus One Binary Classification (NMOBC) model:

 ```
 python n_binary_classification.py
 ```

-To reproduce result of  Cluster-wise SVM (C-SVM) model:
+To reproduce the result of Cluster-wise SVM (C-SVM) model:

 ```
 python C-SVM.py
 ```

-To reproduce result of baseline models:
+To reproduce results of the  baseline models:

 ```
 python reproduce.py